-The Confederation of University Faculty Associations of British Columbia (CUFA BC) represents approximately 5,400 faculty members, lecturers, and professional librarians at British Columbia’s five research universities
+The Confederation of University Faculty Associations of British Columbia (CUFA BC) represents approximately 5,500 faculty members, including professors, instructors, lecturers, and academic librarians through the faculty associations at British Columbia’s research universities.

-These universities are Royal Roads University (RRU), Simon Fraser University (SFU), University of British Columbia (UBC), University of Northern British Columbia (UNBC), and University of Victoria (UVic).
+These universities are Royal Roads University (RRU Faculty Association), Simon Fraser University (SFU Faculty Association), University of British Columbia (UBC Faculty Association), University of Northern British Columbia (UNBC Faculty Association), and University of Victoria (UVic Faculty Association).

-All of our member associations are unionized under the Labour Code of British Columbia.
+All of the CUFA BC member faculty associations are unionized under the Labour Code of British Columbia.
 UBC unionized in 1989, Royal Roads unionized in 2006, and SFU, UVic, and UNBC all ran successful unionization campaign in 2013/14.

 CUFA BC’s broad objectives are: